 Can you install a helicoil to repair stripped threads on a suspension fork brake post mount?
 Clearly you can; but would you feel comfortable riding a fork with this type of repair?

-I recently found myself forced to find out recently when the threads on the lower post mount simply gave up when adjusting a brake caliper.
+I recently found myself forced to find out when the threads on my fork’s lower post mount failed while adjusting a brake caliper.
 While prepping my bike the evening before a ride, I had loosened the bolts securing the brake caliper in order to improve caliper alignment.
 Upon securing the bolt, it almost secured, but the usual resistance at the wrench never came.
 Adding a quarter turn at the allen wrench, it still didn’t secure.

 This is the part when panic sets in.
 Backing off the bolt, I tried again, a bit more gingerly, with the same results.
-Backing the bolt all the way out, my concerns were realized.
-There was thread material on the bolts and the brake post threads had clearly stripped.
+Backing the bolt out, my concerns were realized.
+There was thread material on the bolts and the brake post threads had stripped.

-My first step was to thread a longer bolt in to see if I still secure the caliper reaching deeper to threads that were more secure.
-Perhaps the fork would still usable for my ride.
+My first step was to thread a longer bolt in to see if I still secure the caliper reaching deeper to more secure threads.
+Perhaps the fork would still be usable for my ride.
 Unfortunately, the process was repeated; the existing threads simply didn’t have enough mass to hold the bolt in.
 Shit.

 Step one: research

-It’s been years since I’ve had to address stripped threads, and the first time I’ve experienced with the issue on personal equipment.
-During a my tenure as a mechanic in top level service departments at premier bike shops, I’ve solved a multitude of problems, but since I’m rusty I took a step back to assess my options.
+It’s been years since I’ve had to address stripped threads, and the first time I’ve experienced the issue on personal equipment.
+During my tenure as a mechanic in top-level service departments at premier bike shops, I’ve solved a multitude of problems, but since I’m rusty I took a step back to assess my options.

 I could do one of three things to address the issue: